I am passionate about photography and love to teach what I've learned during my 30+ years of working as a professional photographer.

 - A small softbox or umbrella

 As often as I practically can, I will modify my flash so the light is softer.
 Sometimes this means using the clip-on diffuser with my flash mounted on my camera.
-Ideally, I will use with my flash off-camera.
-This provides the most natural-looking light while remaining reasonably practical. my softbox
+Ideally, I will use my softbox with my flash off-camera.
+This provides the most natural-looking light while remaining reasonably practical.

 The TTL setting on your flash is the easiest one to use most of the time.
 TTL stands for Through The Lens.
 With this setting, your camera and flash communicate with one another.
 Ideally, the flash output will balance with the exposure settings on your camera.
 The flash provides the right amount of light when it fires.
 When your flash gives you too much or too little light you can adjust it with the + and - settings.